True Wireless™ devices

 Enjoy caption-free viewing: TV Streamer

-Experience TV without turning the volume to uncomfortable levels for others.
-With the Cochlear Wireless TV Streamer, you set your own personal volume and transmit sound to your sound processor.
+Adults and children can experience TV without turning the volume to uncomfortable levels for others.
+With the Cochlear Wireless TV Streamer, they can set their own personal volume and transmit sound to their sound processor.

 "I can hear with the Baha technology, but with the True Wireless technology I can hear even better."